etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/accounting/setup.md

 ### **Introduction**

-In this window, the user can enter
+In this window, the user can configure necessary accounting processes.

 ![](/assets/products/etendo-classic/user-guide/financial-management/accounting/set-up/accounting-process.png)

+!!!info
+    For more information, visit the developer guide on [How to Create a Module that Adds an Accounting Process](/developer-guide/etendo-classic/how-to-guides/how-to-create-a-module-that-adds-an-accounting-process).

 ## **G/L Item**